contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 # Policies with Networking

-This tutorial utilizes modified libcompose to apply network policies on an application composition.
+This tutorial uses a modified *libcompose* utility to apply network policies on a Docker application composition.

-## How to try it out

-### 1. Get netplugin vagrant setup:
-Bring up Contiv Vagrant setup as in [Step 1.
-Contiv Netplugin](https://github.com/contiv/netplugin/README.md).
+## Getting Started
+The following steps describe how to set up a demo application and apply policies to it.

+### Prerequisites
+Before starting, install the following tools on your Linux or OS X machine:

+- Make
+- Git

+### Step 1: Start the Vagrant Environment
+Use the following commands to start a Contiv Vagrant setup.

 ```
 $ cd $HOME; mkdir -p deploy/src/github.com/contiv